 Moving beyond the first week, maintaining proper post-operative care is crucial for ensuring the long-term success of your hair transplant.

-This will involve keeping your scalp clean and healthy, avoiding any activities that could harm the transplanted grafts or cause stress and scheduling follow-up appointments to monitor your progress.
+This involves keeping your scalp clean and healthy, as well as avoiding activities that could harm the transplanted grafts or cause you stress.
+We recommend waiting 2 weeks before returning to exercise and 4 weeks before returning to contact sports.

-At The Treatment Rooms London, our personalised aftercare recovery packages take into account a wide range of personal requirements and contain a bundle of important medications and products to help you look after your precious, newly implanted hair at home.
+At The Treatment Rooms London, our personalised aftercare recovery packages take into account a wide range of personal requirements and include a bundle of essential medications and instructions to help you care for your transplant at home.

 Sources